-- The expectations' regarding safe and responsible use of social media applies to all members of Western Road Community Primary School community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of Western Road Community Primary School community are expected to engage in social media in a positive, safe and responsible manner. - All members of Western Road Community Primary School community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site and this is not permitted. - The use of social media during setting hours for personal use is permitted if on a personal device and used during a break (away from children). - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of Western Road Community Primary School community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.
+- The expectations' regarding safe and responsible use of social media applies to all members of Western Road Community Primary School community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of Western Road Community Primary School community are expected to engage in social media in a positive, safe and responsible manner. - All members of Western Road Community Primary School community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others.

+- We will control learner and staff access to social media whilst using setting provided devices and systems on site as social media sites are blocked using Smoothwall. - o The use of social media during setting hours for personal use is not permitted. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of Western Road Community Primary School community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.